Key Manifestations: Unveiling The Symptoms In Mental Health

 If someone close to you shows these symptoms, they may feel extremely isolated or overwhelmed by their experiences.

-Knowing what they are going through could provide them with some before seeking professional help and beginning treatment.
+Knowing what they are going through could provide them with some comfort before seeking professional help and beginning treatment.

 In the next section, we will explore how treatment and support play crucial roles in managing psychotic disorders such as schizophrenia.